Anti-ATP6 antibody (126-226 aa) [S5030RM] (STJ11105030)

 ELISA:Recommended starting concentration is 1 Mu g/mL.
 Please optimize the concentration based on your specific assay requirements.

-Function Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
-F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
+Function Subunit a, of the mitochondrial membrane ATP synthase complex (F(1)F(0) ATP synthase or Complex V) that produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
+ATP synthase complex consist of a soluble F(1) head domain - the catalytic core - and a membrane F(1) domain - the membrane proton channel.
+These two domains are linked by a central stalk rotating inside the F(1) region and a stationary peripheral stalk.
 During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
-Key component of the proton channel.it may play a direct role in the translocation of protons across the membrane.
+With the subunit c (ATP5MC1), forms the proton-conducting channel in the F(0) domain, that contains two crucial half-channels (inlet and outlet) that facilitate proton movement from the mitochondrial intermembrane space (IMS) into the matrix.
+Protons are taken up via the inlet half-channel and released through the outlet half-channel, following a Grotthuss mechanism.

 F-Atpase Protein 6